Presenteeism: Workplace epidemics

-Measurement of presenteeism and its impact on productivity
+Measurement and impact on productivity

 Scholars have often measured presenteeism in terms of how often an individual attends work while unhealthy.
 For instance, Aronsson et al. asked participants to what extent over the past year they had gone to work despite feeling they should have taken sick leave.
 Respondents could choose from never, once, between two and 5 times, and more than 5 times.
 Other researchers have examined the frequency of presenteeism by asking participants a similar question.
 The responses, however, were on a scale of "spells of one day presenteeism, spells of 2-4 day presenteeism, and spells of 5 day or more presenteeism."

 Aside from measuring the frequency of presenteeism, scholars often look to measure the effects of poor health on job productivity.
 The Work Limitations Questionnaire (WLQ) is often used to perform this task.
 With 25 items, it examines the extent to which respondents can handle time, physical, mental-interpersonal, and output demands.
-Additionally, The Stanford Presenteeism Scale seeks to determine the effects of health on productivity.
+Additionally, the Stanford Presenteeism Scale seeks to determine the effects of health on productivity.
 It measures participants' abilities to concentrate and perform work despite having a primary health problem.
 Using six items, respondents determine the extent to which they agree with statements that describe how their health condition may or may not affect their work.
 The scale measures two factors that the authors labeled as completing work and avoiding distraction.
-Finally, another measure often used is the World Health Organization Health and Work Performance Questionnaire (HPQ).
+Finally, another measure often used is the World Health Organization's Health and Work Performance Questionnaire (HPQ).
 This self-report measure acquires information about respondents' health conditions and has them provide perceptions of their job performance.
-The WLQ and HPQ have become the two most popular instruments; however, one can access more thorough reviews of instruments that have been created to estimate the effects of health on productivity.
+The WLQ and HPQ have become the two most popular instruments; however, there are other measures that have been created to estimate the effects of health on productivity.

 Implications for practice

 Given the prominence and costs of presenteeism, scholars have suggested a variety of courses of action for employers.
 Companies should implement wellness programs for their employees aimed at increasing health and productivity.
 These organizations, however, must be aware that the effects of these programs may have an immediate impact on presenteeism as opposed to simply absenteeism.
 Firms must be cognizant of this fact when evaluating the effectiveness of their programs.
-Complementing this suggestion, Schultz and Edington wrote that employees must be educated effectively so they can better manage their health.
+Complementing this suggestion, Schultz and Edington wrote that employees must receive effective health education so they can better manage their health.
 They also commented that employers need to consider the health of workers who are low risk along with those who have high-risk health conditions.
 In the United States, one other proposed response has been to require that paid sick and family leave be provided to all workers.
 In November 2006, San Francisco became the first jurisdiction to pass such a law.